Toby3220/FC/README.txt

 - Homework 1 : Submitted at FC/HW1
 - Homework 2 : Submitted at FC/HW2
 - Homework 3 : Submitted at FC/HW3
-- Homework 4 : Work In Progress
+- Homework 4 : Submitted at FC/HW4
+- Homework 5 : Submitted at FC/HW5